Weblog · Software · Services · Contact Me

 Source code for building the plugin on your own.

-You can track the developement of this project using the Git repository mirror accessible from git.michelf.com.
+You can track the development of this project using the Git repository mirror accessible from git.michelf.ca.

 Introduction

-This D plugin for Xcode makes it easy to develop tools, libraries, and applications in the D programming language using Apple’s Xcode IDE.
+D for Xcode makes it easy to develop tools, libraries, and applications in the D programming language using Apple’s Xcode IDE.
 The plugin does the following things:

 Requirements